securectl/aws-ssa/week4/labs/lab-03-vpc-peering.md

 ### Conclusion

-You learned how to create VPC with auto-mode, change IPv4 setting for subnet and created Security group.
-Also, you learned how launch EC2 with custom VPC vs default.
+You learned how to create VPCs with command line, create required resources, create peering and establish connections.